Skip to content

 Met investigation leads to six-year jail term for Woodford Green drug dealer

-A man from Woodford Green has been sentenced to six years imprisonment for drug supply and conspiracy charges as a result of the dedicated work by Met officers.
+A man has been jailed for six years for drug supply and conspiracy charges as a result of the dedicated work by Met officers.

-Rourke Lorenzo David, 36 (05.08.88) of Smeaton Road, Chigwell, was sentenced to six years in prison at Snaresbrook Crown Court on Thursday, 29 August.
-David was sentenced for conspiracy to supply Class A drugs.
+Rourke Lorenzo David, 36 (05.08.88), was sentenced at Snaresbrook Crown Court on Thursday, 29 August for conspiracy to supply Class A drugs.

 The sentence demonstrates how the Met is actively working to strengthen its relationships with London communities by tackling the crime that matters most to them, such as drug dealing and associated violence and anti-social behaviour.